-When completed the North Saskatchewan Regional Plan (NSRP) will set out a new approach for managing our lands and natural resources to achieve our province's long-term environmental, economic and social goals.
+Regional planning sets out a new approach for managing our lands and natural resources to achieve our province's long-term environmental, economic and social goals.

-Developing the NSRP is a phased approach that begins with gathering and assessing information, input and advice, followed by receiving feedback and drafting the regional plan, and ends with finalizing and approving the plan.
+The planning takes a phased approach that begins with gathering and assessing information, input and advice, followed by receiving feedback and drafting the regional plan, and ends with finalizing and approving the plan.
 The Land Use Secretariat leads the process for developing regional plans for government.
-Alberta Environment and Parks contributes to regional plan development and implementation with content related to environmental and resource management outcomes for air, land, water and biodiversity.
+Alberta Environment and Protected Areas contributes to regional plan development and implementation with content related to environmental and resource management outcomes for air, land, water and biodiversity.

-For more information, see: North Saskatchewan Region Land Use Planning
+For more information on regional planning see: North Saskatchewan Region Land Use Planning

 Land, resource and environmental management must continue even when a regional plan is not in place.
 Therefore, sub-regional and local planning initiatives will continue as needed.

 Regional environmental management frameworks help manage the long-term cumulative effects of development and activities on the air, water and biodiversity.
 The frameworks:

 - identify indicators to help understand conditions of the environment

 - set regional threshold values, including triggers and limits

 - establish a management response if triggers or limits are exceeded